-It's very important to be clear that this is not the full payment, by utilising the ticket name and ticket details fields.
+It's important to clarify that this ticket is not the full payment, by utilising the ticket name and ticket details fields.

 Here's how the above example looks for your customers:

-Once a customer has purchased a deposit ticket, there will be no further interaction between them and the Bookwhen system.
-The outstanding payment must be collected by yourself, directly from the customer.
-We recommend outlining this process with the booking confirmation message in the booking email, so your customers know what to expect.
+Once a booker has purchased a deposit ticket, there will be no further interaction between them and the Bookwhen system.
+The outstanding payment must be collected manually directly from the booker.
+We recommend outlining this process with the booking confirmation message, so your bookers know what to expect.

-Payment providers like Stipe allow you to very easily send an email invoice for the remaining amount to the customer.
-Alternatively you can leave your bank details in the booking confirmation email or send a separate email with these at a later stage.
+Payment providers like Stripe allow you to very easily send an email invoice for the remaining amount to the booker.
+Alternatively you can leave bank details in the booking confirmation email or send a separate email with these instructions and details.

-It's not possible to make note of who has paid the full amount in Bookwhen, as the system classes the deposit payment as a full payment and will not consider any amount as 'owed'.
+It's not possible to make note of who has paid the full amount in Bookwhen, as the system classes the deposit payment as a full payment and will not consider any remaining amount as owed.

-Do not use a second ticket type to collect the outstanding payment.
-The system will not allow the same attendee to book themselves onto the same event twice, so they will not be able to proceed with the booking when entering the same attendee email a second time.
+Using a second ticket on the same entry to collect the outstanding payment, won't allow the same attendee to book themselves onto the same event twice, so they won't be able to proceed with the booking when entering the same attendee email a second time.